* Long-serving Mark Read appointed CEO with immediate effect

-Read was seen as the leading internal candidate after he spent almost nine years on the board up to 2015.
-He has worked on strategy, client retention and digital operations since he wrote to Sorrell asking for a job almost three decades ago.
+Read was seen as the leading internal candidate after he spent almost nine years on the board from 2006 to 2015.
+He has also worked on strategy, client retention and digital operations since he wrote to Sorrell asking for a job almost three decades ago.

-In April he became joint chief operating officer with Scott.
+He stepped up in April to run the company as a joint chief operating officer alongside Scott.
 WPP said on Monday that Scott would continue in that role while Roberto Quarta has resumed his role as non-executive chairman.

 Senior colleagues, former executives and analysts have told Reuters they believed Read's proven track record from running the WPP digital agency Wunderman combined with his knowledge of the sprawling business made him the right man for the job.